Donate to our Annual Appeal

-Our current exhibition of paintings by D. Jack Solomon, runs from September 26 – October 30, 2020.
+Our current exhibition “A Bellyful of Sawdust: new work by Steve Rosenzweig” runs from November 14 – December 18, 2020.
 The exhibition is installed in the gallery, and available for the public to view.
-In place of on-site gallery reception, we presented a Live Online Talk with Jack Solomon on September 26.
-Learn more >
+In place of on-site gallery reception, we presented a Live Online Talk with Steve Rosenzweig on November 14 at 4 pm.

 June – July 2020: Summer Program Updates

 April 2020: Check out our Relief + Resources for Artists and Freelancers Guide

 March 17, 2020: Our Courthouse Gallery and offices will be closed until further notice